 - 1999-2001 Researcher in joint INEF/IDS local cluster and global value chain project, Institute for Development and Peace, University of Duisburg

 III.
-Working place
+Work place

 - From 2005 until October 2009 I was based in a Business Park in Dortmund, Germany.
 It is an industrial heritage building and a former laboratory of the former multinational steel production company Hoesch.

-- In cooperation with the Technology Centre and with other German and international partners we will extend our work in the field of innovative sustainable economic development in urban and rural areas.
+- In cooperation with the Technology Centre and with other German and international partners, we will extend our work in the field of innovative sustainable economic development in urban and rural areas.

 IV.
 Personal background:

-- I was born in 1968 in Elte, a lovely village in West Germany located in the Region Muensterland
+- I was born in 1968 in Elte, a lovely village in West Germany located in the Region of Muensterland

 (see innovative economic development initiatives in the Region)

-- I always wanted to understand the driving forces of economic and social development in different regions, and the creative factors and pitfalls behind
+- I always wanted to understand the driving forces of economic and social development in different regions, and the creative factors and pitfalls behind them

 - I wanted to get to know other realities outside my village.
-It provided me with different insights and new perspectives how to see the world and my work
+It provided me with different insights and new perspectives on how to see the world and my work

 - It became clear to me that sustainable economic and social growth is the basis for individual and societal satisfaction, creativity, and progress

-- "Think global, act local" is a quite superficial phrase, but for me it became a way of life and work
+- "Think global, act local" is quite a superficial phrase, but for me it became a way of life and work

 V. Often asked questions: